kandelvijaya/website/content/post/promiseIn30Lines.md

 ![Nested completion](/img/callBacks.png)

 This kind of nested callback baked code gets into release and when we want to add 1 more request down the line; we add 1 more nesting.
 See the picture; we go off the screen.
-The real trouble here is; It’s a lot of manual, concerned and fragile process of tackling repeated nesting.
+The real trouble here is; Its a lot of manual, concerned and fragile process of tackling repeated nesting.
 See the 2 resume() above.
 See the 2 places where we need to handle error/success.
-Is it really DRY (Don’t Repeat Yourself)?
+Is it really DRY (Don't Repeat Yourself)?

 A immediate solution to clean up is to move the nested network call and supply via a completion handler.
-It’s a step in our direction but to me it doesn't provide a good enough abstraction.
+It's a step in our direction but to me it doesn't provide a good enough abstraction.
 One can also break nesting into functions to leave minimum impact to readability but still the code has repeating parts and exposes its nature of async.

 # Our solution: